cdl-geneseo/ai-statement/docs/index.md

 This document sets forth a shared framework of definitions, principles, and guidelines intended to help our campus meet the challenges and leverage the opportunities presented by **Artificial Intelligence (AI)**, particularly **Generative Artificial Intelligence (GenAI).** (These terms are defined below under [Definitions](#definitions).)

-*This document does not set forth any policies*, although it may prove useful in the development of such policies as may be deemed necessary for governing the use of AI at Geneseo.
+*This is not a policy document*, although it may prove useful in the development of such policies as may be deemed necessary, in future, for governing the use of AI at Geneseo.
+In the interest of staking out a broad area of shared practice, the document does seek to establish a number of norms.

-Descriptions in this document of *opportunities* presented by AI should not be construed as cheerleading.
-Descriptions in this document of *risks and harms* presented by AI should not be construed as deprecation.
-How to regard these opportunities, risks, and harms, in themselves and on balance, must remain a matter of individual judgment.
+Descriptions in this document of opportunities and benefits afforded by AI should not be construed as cheerleading.
+Descriptions in this document of risks and harms presented by AI should not be construed as deprecation.
+How to regard these opportunities, benefits, risks, and harms, in themselves and on balance, must remain a matter of individual judgment.

-## Adherence to New York State policies
+## Adherence to existing policies and laws

 Although the present document is not intended as a policy, it is important to remember that as a State Entity, SUNY Geneseo is bound by New York State policies, including Policy No. NYS-P24-001, [Acceptable Use of Artificial Intelligence Technologies](https://its.ny.gov/system/files/documents/2025/03/nys-p24-001-acceptable-use-of-artificial-intelligence-technologies.pdf).

+As a practical matter, SUNY Geneseo must adhere to policies adopted by our accreditor, the [Middle States Commission on Higher Education (MSCHE)](https://www.msche.org/), which is currently accepting comments on a draft [Use of Artificial Intelligence Policy](https://www.msche.org/policies-guidelines/?status=review&sf_paged=6).

+Finally, any use of AI at SUNY Geneseo must be consistent with all applicable [policies of the College](https://www.geneseo.edu/policy/policy-library) and all applicable state and federal laws.

 ## Definitions